“My mom, in a retirement home? No way. Not her.”

-It’s hard to picture your mom or dad as people, and not just parents.
+It’s hard to picture our moms and dads as people, and not just as parents.
 Parents are strong, seemingly immortal in our minds.
-Sure, they might need an extra hand now and then, but they love their home.
+Sure, they might need an extra hand or a caregiver now and then, but they love their home.
 Besides, even if you thought a change might be a good thing, they’d never go for it.
 Lose their freedom and independence?
 Leave their home?
 No way.
 Not them.
 And definitely not now.

-We hear you.
-It’s hard to imagine a parent as vulnerable or lonely, or somehow lacking in care and support.
-You do your best to make their lives better.
-They get lots of love - that’s what family is for - and the last thing you want to do is impede their independence.
-But here’s the thing: a lifestyle change, whether it’s a move into a retirement community or any other form of care, is often the spark needed to rekindle their independence, not hamper it.
+But here’s the thing for you to remember as a family caregiver: a lifestyle change, whether it’s a move into a retirement community or any other form of care, is often the spark needed to rekindle their independence, not hamper it.

 What is it that your mom or dad needs most to live well?
 Is there something getting in the way?
 What brings them the most joy?
 The biggest frustration?
 These are the things that matter most to them, and they’re your starting points when exploring options.

-There are no right or wrong answers here.
-These questions are just meant to get you to start thinking a bit more objectively about why a change might be good for your mom or dad.
+There is no right or wrong way for someone to come to their personal decision.
+These questions are just meant to help you start thinking about factors that could indicate that a change might be good for your mom or dad.
 Perhaps soon, or maybe later, but definitely before it’s a necessity.
-Take your time here.
-Talk it out with your siblings, your friends.
+Support them as they think things through, one step at a time.

-You’ve got questions.
-It’s confusing.
-That’s why we created this guide in the first place: to make it all just a little easier to digest.
+Want to know more about the differences between retirement living and long term care, or how much they cost?
+We’ve got you covered.
+That’s why we created this guide in the first place: to make it all just a little easier to plan.
 The next chapter is all about understanding the various senior living options, helping you think through which of them might be the best choice.